Hepatitis B is an infection of the liver caused by a virus that's spread through blood and body fluids.

 - men who have sex with men

-The hepatitis B vaccine isn't given as part of the routine vaccination schedule and sometimes you may have to pay for it.
+The hepatitis B vaccine is given to infants as part of the routine child vaccination schedule and to those who are at high risk of developing the infection.

 Outlook for hepatitis B